 Colleagues are welcome to use the slides for teaching purposes only.
 I have tried where possible to give credit to the original sources --- Please retain these credits.
 I welcome any suggestions, corrections, additions or revisions.
-Some of the material, particularly that on event-related designs needs some updating and improvement.

 Can I buy the book fMRI for Newbies?

-There is no book. fMRI for Newbies is only available as a free website.
+Plans are in the works for a textbook and new tutorials.
+At the moment, fMRI for Newbies is only available as a free website.
 For those looking for an introductory text for fMRI, I recommend Huettel, Song, & McCarthy's Functional Magnetic Resonance Imaging, published by Sinauer.